lfscanning/scaffold/README.md

 In order to use scaffold, you will need a [Fossology server](https://github.com/fossology/fossology) to perform the actual codebase scans. scaffold uses fossdriver (see below) which I have previously used for a Fossology server with version 3.6.0.
 It may work for later versions of Fossology, but I have not tested it with them.

 You will also need a web server where HTML and XLSX files with reports will be made available.
-This web server should be configured such that your local system can scp files to it.
+This web server should be configured such that your local system can either scp files to it or access the files locally.

 You will also need a public GitHub org to host repos where SPDX files from the Fossology scans will be committed.